-The iPhone 12 is now official.
+The iPhone 12 is now officially old.
+It has been replaced by the iPhone 13.
 But what if you don’t need 5G?
 What if all you want is a decent iPhone with plenty of power under the hood?
 Is the iPhone 11 still worth buying in 2020?
-Or are you better off with the iPhone 12?
+Or are you better off with the iPhone 13?

-As always, it depends – it depends on whether you want 5G, the latest A14 chipset, and Apple’s slightly new design language.
-If you can live without these things, then, yes, an iPhone 11 is totally worth buying in 2020.
+As always, it depends – it depends on whether you want 5G, the latest A15 chipset, and Apple’s slightly new design language.
+If you can live without these things, then, yes, an iPhone 11 is totally worth buying in 2021.

-If all you want is a functional iPhone, and you want value for money, meaning an iPhone that doesn’t cost the earth, an iPhone 11 – the phone itself is now cheaper, thanks to the release of the iPhone 12 – does make quite a bit of sense.
+If all you want is a functional iPhone, and you want value for money, meaning an iPhone that doesn’t cost the earth, an iPhone 11 – the phone itself is now cheaper, thanks to the release of the iPhone 12 and iPhone 13 – does make quite a bit of sense.

-The design of the iPhone 11 is much the same as the iPhone 12, save for the side profile, and Apple’s A13 CPU is still one of the most potent mobile phone processors on the planet; it’s vastly more powerful than anything you’ll find inside an Android phone.
+The design of the iPhone 11 is much the same as the iPhone 12 and iPhone 13, save for the side profile, and Apple’s A13 CPU is still one of the most potent mobile phone processors on the planet; it’s vastly more powerful than anything you’ll find inside an Android phone.

 Add on to this the fact that Apple’s iPhone 11 will get iOS updates for at least another six years, and the case for buying an iPhone 11 in 2020 is very strong – if you’re the kind of user that places value for money higher than shiny new things.

 Speaking personally, I never buy new iPhones.
 I always buy the previous year once the new iPhone has launched.
 The price comes down and phone networks and carriers cut their monthly fees, as they scramble to start shifting the newer models.

 For the consumer, this is a good place to find yourself.

 iPhone 11 PROS & CONS – A 2021 Perspective…